kmizu/jsonda/README.md

-# Jsonda - a simple DSL for JSON objects construction.
+# Jsonda - Simple DSL for JSON objects which is independent from specific JSON library

 This project provides a Jsonda DSL, which can be used to construct JSON object easily, in Scala.
 The code size of Jsonda is small and it is easy to